 To broaden the residency experience, residents are requested to attend a variety of meetings throughout the year.
 These may be departmental meetings, administrative staff meetings, committee meetings, or clinical meetings.
 Preceptors, pharmacy administration, the program director or coordinator may request attendance to other specific meetings to broaden the resident's educational experience or assist with the development of a project.
-Residents are required to attend each monthly Pharmacy and Therapeutics Meeting.
+Residents are required to attend each monthly Pharmacy and Therapeutics (P&T) meeting.

-Residency Program Director Meeting
+Residency Program Director Meetings